UW Font Transition

 If your website uses UW fonts/design hierarchy but does not use the UW Theme: new HTML templates and detailed guidance on how to update the fonts on your website are available.

-If you have any questions about the best way to proceed with the font update on your website, University Marketing web services can help advise you.
+If you have any questions about the best way to proceed with the font update on your website, the Office of Strategic Communication can help advise you.

 Posted on